Forest with trees

 Please review the Fall Trail Accessibility Map to see which Basin Recreation trails will close first each fall due to mud and snow.
 Respect any trail closures and understand that, just because the trail appears dry doesn’t mean that it will remain dry further down the trail.
 We always place signs at the closest junction for your convenience.

-If you are an organized group, commercial enterprise, tour, or event, you must contact Nichole Wilson at nichole@basinrecreation.org or (435) 649-1564 Ext.
-133 to obtain a permit.
+If you are an organized group, commercial enterprise, tour, or event, you must contact Hanna Markel at (435) 649-1564 Ext.
+133 or hanna@basinrecreation.org to obtain a permit.

 Additionally, please view this video explaining how our shared transportation trail wayfinding system works.